knisbet/wdkwwdk/content/posts/2020-07-09-we-dont-know.md

 ## My first experience with WDKWWDK
 For me, this realization first came during a meeting.

 We were trying to tackle a specific security challenge that required selecting a cryptographic protocol with particular properties.
-I was the security lead on the team and was able to recommend Noise based on some industry experts' suggestions.
+I was responsible for the security perspective on the team and was able to recommend Noise based on some industry experts' suggestions.

 The problem we had is we weren't able to locate an implementation of the protocol for our embedded CPU.
 While I was evolving into a security lead for the team with a better than average understanding of security principles, I was utterly ill-prepared to write a crypto implementation that would pass any scrutiny.